paul-wolf/yewdoc-client/readme.md

-context      Set or unset a tag context filter for listings. convert      Convert to destination_format and print to... create       Create a new document. delete       Delete a document. describe     Show document details. diff         Compare two documents. edit         Edit a document. find         Search for spec in contents of docs. global_pref  Show or set global preferences. head         Send start of document to stdout.
+context      Set or unset a tag context filter for listings. convert      Convert to destination_format and print to... create       Create a new document. decrypt       Decrypt a document. delete       Delete a document. describe     Show document details. diff         Compare two documents. edit         Edit a document. encrypt      Encrypt a document. find         Search for spec in contents of docs. global_pref  Show or set global preferences. head         Send start of document to stdout.